privacygmail cleanupemail security

 (Direct connection, absolutely nothing goes through MailMop servers)

-• Requests metadata scope: gmail.metadata (most restrictive)
+• Requests the metadata scope: gmail.metadata (most restrictive)

 • Downloads only headers: sender, subject, date, size, labels